kristianmandrup/flat/README.md

 - `leafValue` functionality to set the leaf value
 - `isExistingObject(obj, opts)` used to determine if we are making pointer into existing object
 - `createPointer(ref, key, opts)` create the pointer to be returned ie. by default an object with `value` and `setValue(value)`

-### buildPath

-Function to generate a deep path from a key

-`buildPath(flatKey, opts): string[]`

-Can f.ex be used to generate a path from a camelCased string using some `RegExp` (regular expression) magic (see default delimiters below).

-### delimiter

-Delimiter to use for default path builder if no (specialised) `buildPath` function is provided.

-The delimiters currently included are:

-- `default` (splits on `.`)
-- `camelCase` a complex RegExp taken from [regex to split camelCase or titleCase](https://stackoverflow.com/questions/7593969/regex-to-split-camelcase-or-titlecase-advanced)

 ### leaf default options